gjwgit/azspeech/README.md

 In addition to the *demo* presented below, the *azspeech2txt* package provides a number of useful command line tools.

+*Listen*

-The *listen* command will listen for an utterance from the microphone for 15 seconds and then transcribe it to standard output.
+The *listen* command will listen for an utterance from the computer microphone for up to 15 seconds and then transcribe it to standard output.

 ```console
 $ ml listen azspeech2txt
 The machine learning hub is useful for demonstrating capability of
 models as well as providing command line tools.
 ```

+*Transcribe*

 The *transcribe* command takes an audio file and transcribes it to standard output.
 For large audio files this can take some time.